PARIKAKUGOD1/WIFI-Deauther/README.md

   - **Deauth All Networks in Range:** Uses `mdk4` to send deauthentication packets to all networks in range.

 - **Enhanced Logging:**
-  Implements colorful and detailed logging via the Python package `coloredlogs` (with logs also written to `wifi_deauth.log`).
+  Implements colorful and detailed logging via the Python package `coloredlogs` (with logs also written to `WIFI-Deauther.log`).

 - **Signal Handling:**
   Gracefully handles termination signals (e.g., Ctrl+C) to ensure proper cleanup (disabling monitor mode).